bdpedigo/giskard/README.md

 # Giskard

 A random collection of tools I find useful for data science.
-A.k.a. my helpful robot companion (the name comes from the [*Robot* series](https://en.wikipedia.org/wiki/List_of_Robot_series_characters#R._Giskard_Reventlov)).
+A.K.A. my helpful robot companion (the name comes from the [*Robot* series](https://en.wikipedia.org/wiki/List_of_Robot_series_characters#R._Giskard_Reventlov)).

 For the most part these are functions, classes, etc. that I have found useful in more